shaquillehinds/smooth-modal/README.md

+### A Simple React Native Bottom Sheet That Just Works.

+#### Works The Same On IOS & Android

-P.S There are other components in the package such as:
+P.S There are other components in this package such as:

 - `SmoothBottomModal`
 - `SmoothBottomSheet`